sibnerian/selector-action/README.md

-# State-aware actions with reselect syntax
+# State-aware Redux actions with Reselect syntax

 **selector-action** greatly simplifies a common Redux pattern: actions whose values depend on the current Redux state.
 This is especially common with async actions, for example, when reloading some